mdn/content/files/en-us/learn/forms/ui_pseudo-classes/index.md

 ### Read-only and read-write

-In a similar manner to `:disabled` and `:enabled`, the `:read-only` and `:read-write` pseudo-classes target two states that form inputs toggle between.
-Read-only inputs have their values submitted to the server, but the user can't edit them, whereas read-write means they can be edited — their default state.
+In a similar manner to `:disabled` and `:enabled`, the `:read-only` and `:read-write` pseudo-classes target two states that form inputs toggle between. `:read-only` inputs have their values submitted to the server, but the user can't edit them, whereas read-write means they can be edited — their default state.

 An input is set to read-only using the `readonly` attribute.
 As an example, imagine a confirmation page where the developer has sent the details filled in on previous pages over to this page, with the aim of getting the user to check them all in one place, add any final data that is needed, and then confirm the order by submitting.
 At this point, all the final form data can be sent to the server in one go.